consensus-shipyard/spacenet/README.md

 To connect to Spacenet through a Eudico Lite you need to configure `FULLNODE_API_INFO` to point to the following peer with the following `API_KEY`:
 ```
-FULLNODE_API_INFO=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJyZWFkIl19.w1-vwONiteLN0VlD9ccNujoPBXoFjkJJRyYva0SHah4:/ip4/52.29.194.50/tcp/1234 ./eudico mir daemon --lite
+FULLNODE_API_INFO=/dns4/api.spacenet.ipc.space/tcp/1234/http ./eudico mir daemon --lite
 ```
 To test that the connection has been successful you can try to create a new wallet and send some funds from the faucet.
 More info about Lotus/Eudico Lite can be found  [here](https://lotus.filecoin.io/lotus/install/lotus-lite/)

-> 📓 We are only providing read access through our current Eudico Lite endpoint, if you would like to have write or admin access to a Spacenet full-node to test the network without having to sync your own node get in touch through this [Contact form](https://docs.google.com/forms/d/1O3_kHb2WJhil9sqXOxgGGGsqkAA61J1rKMfnb5os5yo/edit) or in FIL Slack's #spacenet.
+> 📓 We are only providing read access through our current Eudico Lite endpoint, if you would like to have write or admin access to a Spacenet full-node to test the network without having to sync your own node get in touch in FIL Slack's #spacenet.

-In future versions of Spacenet, we will provide periodic snapshot to help developers sync their full-nodes in a tractable amount of time.
+In future versions of Spacenet, we will provide periodic snapshots to help developers sync their full-nodes in a tractable amount of time.
 You can follow the progress of this feature in the [following issue](https://github.com/consensus-shipyard/spacenet/issues/18)

 ## Getting started with  IPC